For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 You can review your income, spending and investment allocations.
 I also get weekly emails that give me a quick analysis of how my investments performed for the week.

-The Retirement planning tool uses your personal financial data to help you determine the following factors:
+The Personal Capital Retirement planning tool uses your personal financial data to help you determine the following factors:

-- Retirement Status – This tool, compares your current financial picture with your retirement goals to determine where you stand.
+- Retirement Status – This tool, is a retirement analyzer that compares your current financial picture with your retirement goals to determine where you stand.
 It is kind of scary at times to look at the numbers and see where I’m lacking.
 At the same time, it is also very helpful to review the tools and see how far I’ve come.

 - The reason I believe this tool is so valuable is because it is constantly updating.

-- The system updates your retirement status based on your income, spending and the current market value of your investments.
+- The retirement analyzer updates your retirement status based on your income, spending and the current market value of your investments.
 It isn’t a static number that you have to recalculate periodically.
 Personal capital does all the work for you.

 - Expected Retirement Income – This is one of my favorite tools since it allows me to do retirement income estimates.